 - They use different login credentials on the same or different devices

-- The device name is changed
+- The device name has changed

 Domain-connected devices